Afro–Latin Americans: History

 In the 15th and 16th centuries, many people of African origin were brought to the Americas by the English, Portuguese, Dutch, French and Spanish primarily as enslaved people, while some Spanish arrived as part of exploratory groups.
 A notable example of the latter was the black conquistador Juan Garrido, who introduced wheat to Mexico.
 Pedro Alonso Niño, traditionally considered the first of many New World explorers of African descent, was a navigator in the 1492 Columbus expedition.
 Those transported as part of the Atlantic slave trade were usually from West Africa, and were forced to work as agricultural, domestic, and menial laborers, and as mineworkers.
 They also worked in mapping and exploration (for example, Estevanico) and were even involved in conquest (for example, Juan Valiente) or in the army (for example, Francisco Menendez).
 These enslaved people largely belonged to ethnic groups such as the Gbe, Yoruba, Mande, Bakongo, Mbundu, and Wolof, among others.

 Enslaved Africans brought to Latin America were obtained from inter-ethnic & inter-religious conflict throughout West and Central Africa.

-Such inter-ethnic conflict include the wars between the Oyo Empire and the Kingdom of Dahomey, in the 18th and 19th centuries, in which Dahomey enslaved and sold a large number of Yoruba people into slavery in the New World.
+Such inter-ethnic conflicts include the wars between the Oyo Empire and the Kingdom of Dahomey, in the 18th and 19th centuries, in which Dahomey enslaved and sold a large number of Yoruba people into slavery in the New World.

 The Fulani Jihads caused conflict between the highly Islamized Fulani people and ethnic groups that adhered to traditional West African religion.
-These ethnic groups include the Temne, Yoruba, Chamba, Bamileke, and Fang peoples.
-This led to inter-religious clashes that led to captives from both sides being traded to Europeans.
+These ethnic groups include the Temne, Yoruba, Chamba, Bamileke, Fang, and Tikar peoples.
+This led to inter-religious clashes in which captives from both sides were traded to Europeans.

 Furthermore, some enslaved people were obtained from civil and internal conflicts.
 Such an example include the succession disputes in the Kingdom of Kongo, which led to frequent civil war and caused many Bakongo people to be sold as slaves throughout the 17th, 18th, and 19th centuries.

 The Hispanic model of identity and representation has been historically characterized by its multi-faceted nature, which transcends strict racial categorizations.
 Numerous figures exemplify this complexity, including Martín de Porres, Beatriz de Palacios, Spanish conquistador Juan Garrido that established the first commercial wheat farm in the Americas, Estevanico, Francisco Menendez, Juan de Villanueva, Juan Valiente, Juan Beltrán de Magaña, Pedro Fulupo, Juan Bardales, Antonio Pérez, Gómez de León, Leonor Galiano, Teresa Juliana de Santo Domingo and Juan García.
 Additionally, Juan Latino stands out as a significant figure in this discourse; he is recognized as the first black African to attend a European university, ultimately achieving the status of professor.
 This highlights the notion that the Hispanic identity is not monolithic and is instead enriched by diverse contributions across racial and ethnic lines.
 Such examples serve to challenge simplistic perceptions of race within the historical narrative of Hispanic culture.

 The Caribbean and South America received 95 percent of the Africans arriving in the Americas with only five percent going to Northern America.